 Enter Bird's Name in Search Box:

-Distinctions: This dark orange bird, is identified by its orange head and body, black lores, back, wings and tail.
-Large white area on wings cause from white tertials, orange epaulette.
-Female is similar, except for an olive green mantle, and not as define white epaulettes.
-The juvenile has olive green mantle, light orange body, and does not have dark lores.
+Distinctions: This dark orange bird is identified by its orange head and body, black lores, back, wings and tail.
+Large white area on wings caused from white tertials, orange epaulette.
+The female is similar, except for an olive-green mantle and not as defined white epaulettes.
+The juvenile has olive-green mantle, light orange body and does not have dark lores.

 Voice: Sound somewhat similar to most orioles songs, including the chattering notes.

-Nesting: Three to five light blue or dull white eggs, with dark squiggles, 1 brood per year.
-Orioles build their nest high in the crown of trees.
-These nest are in the shape of hanging baskets, attached to the limbs with woven basket like handles.
-The nest are built from plant fibre, bark from branches, grasses, strings and any other such materials, that can be manipulated.
+Nesting: Three to five light blue or dull white eggs, with dark squiggles and one brood per year.
+Orioles build their nests high in the crown of trees.
+These nests are in the shape of hanging baskets, attached to the limbs with woven basket-like handles.
+The nests are built from plant fibre, bark from branches, grasses, strings and any other such materials that can be manipulated.

 Distribution:The Spot-breasted Oriole is found throughout wooded areas, parks and residential trees in the southeast areas of Florida.
 The Spot-breasted Oriole was introduced to the state of Florida in the late 1940's.
 This is a native bird of Mexico and Central America.

 Return Spot-breasted Oriole back to Orioles

 Return to Field and Stream Birds